wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 - Subscribe Bar
 - Price Alert

-There's a tutorial on how to install this plugin in your Wordpress Account: <a href="http://blog.getsocial.io/add-social-sharing-buttons-wordpress/?utm_source=wordpress_plugin">How to add free Social Share Buttons on WordPress</a>
+Also, there's a tutorial on how to install this plugin in your Wordpress Account: <a href="http://blog.getsocial.io/add-social-sharing-buttons-wordpress/?utm_source=wordpress_plugin">How to add free Social Share Buttons on WordPress</a>

 <h4>These are the shortcodes available:</h4>